Sexual Abuse Prevention

 Sexual abuse is a highly sensitive topic with far-reaching implications and devastating outcomes.
 Victims and organizations alike are often left reeling in the wake of abuse.
 Recognizing the serious nature of the issue is the first step toward reducing the risk.

-While awareness and knowledge of the risk of sexual abuse are good places to start, Church Mutual wants you and your organization to have a solid system in place that provides layers of protection.
+While awareness and knowledge of the risk of sexual abuse are good places to start, Church Mutual wants you and your organization to have a solid system in place that provides layers of coverage.

 What can you do to establish an all-encompassing safety system?
 We’re glad you asked!

 - Establish effective policies and procedures (click here) »